junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "You should be on my side, Castiel.
 I haven't thanked you last time," the man says lazily, half turning to them.
 "For breaking me out, giving me freedom."

-It takes Jimmy's foggy mind a while to understand what he said, and then he remembers everything happened in Hell.
+It takes Jimmy's foggy mind a while to understand what he said, and then he remembers everything that happened in Hell.
 That was the first mission Castiel did when he came into Jimmy's body.

 It's Lucifer that's talking to them.

 Castiel spits at him.
 "I'm on Heaven's side."

 Lucifer waves his hands casually in a disagreeing gesture.
-The blade shines as he moves his hands, getting dangerously close to Castiel's face for too many times.
-"Remind me again what's the difference between Heaven and Hell?
+The blade shines as he moves his hands, getting dangerously close to Castiel's face too many times.
+"Remind me again, what's the difference between Heaven and Hell?
 They all look the same to me now."

 "I follow Michael's orders, not yours," Castiel states flatly.